KurayiChawatama/ChemNose-An-Automated-Gas-Detection-and-Statistical-Analysis-Platform/README.md

 The data analysis for gas can be done one of two ways; A mode purely for observation of gas levels in a soil sample or given reaction in the gas chamber and the second being a mode where data from multiple soil samples is compared together.

 Step 1: Data Collection
-Setup the Gas Detection Module and run the [Arduino_code/MQsWSDCard/MQsWSDCard.ino](Arduino_code/MQsWSDCard/MQsWSDCard.ino) Arduino sketch on the Arduino Uno.
+Set up the Gas Detection Module and run the [Arduino_code/MQsWSDCard/MQsWSDCard.ino](Arduino_code/MQsWSDCard/MQsWSDCard.ino) Arduino sketch on the Arduino Uno.
 The data will be stored in a CSV file on the SD card in a name of your choosing, or alternatively you can copy and paste the CSV output from the serial monitor and into a new CSV file.

 Step 2: Data Analysis
 - To simply observe the changes in gas levels in a soil sample or given reaction over time, you can use the [R_code/peroxideTestLine.R](R_code/peroxideTestLine.R) script.
 This script generates a line plot of the gas levels over time.
 To test the script, you can use the soilGasSample data or the Peroxide Reaction data in the [Sensor_data](Sensor_data) folder.
 This produces a plot like the one shown below: